How to Take Your Business’s Employee Volunteer Program to the Next Level

 Whether your program was started 10 months or 10 years ago, periodically stepping back to take stock of your #EmployeeVolunteer program is important to align with your corporate vision and offer opportunities that make your program truly meaningful. https://impact.ac/3bdIh1I

-Every year, millions of people come together to volunteer during the holiday season, and again on the federal Martin Luther King, Jr., Day holiday, which is also known as the MLK Day of Service.
-Ignited by the holiday spirit and inspired by the legacy of Dr. Martin Luther King, Jr., people give their time to support the causes they care about and improve their communities.
-This generosity is a cornerstone of giving, yet volunteerism has to grow beyond those specific times of the year if we are to meet the critical needs of communities.
+Every year, millions of people come together to volunteer during the holiday season, on the federal Martin Luther King, Jr., Day holiday (which is also known as the MLK Day of Service), as well as during the month of April when individuals and organizations across the country celebrate National Volunteer Month.
+This generosity is a cornerstone of giving and it's important to celebrate the impact volunteers have on our lives and encourages active volunteerism in generations to come, but volunteerism has to grow beyond those specific times of the year if we are to meet the critical needs of communities.
 Happily, employers across the country have come to understand the role they can play in supporting their employees who want to volunteer and building social impact through workplace volunteer programs.

 Volunteering is the number one motivation for employee donors, even ahead of matching charitable contributions, so it’s not surprising to see more companies establishing employee volunteer programs as a way to engage employees and fulfill their community impact goals.
 As we have shared before, employee volunteer programs offer many advantages to employers and employees, including better recruiting top talent, increasing employee satisfaction and retention, focusing on employee wellness, developing skills, and much more.